By Deborah Jeanne Sergeant

-“E-cigarette smoking patterns have replaced cigarette smoking and we have no reason to believe the effects wouldn’t be the same,” Ossip said.
+“E-cigarette smoking patterns and nic pouches have replaced cigarette smoking and we have no reason to believe the effects wouldn’t be the same,” Ossip said.

 Ossip views the raised minimum age as complementary to the FDA crackdown on mint and fruit flavored vaping liquids which research shows particularly attract youth.
 The 2019 National Youth Tobacco Survey (NYTS) indicates that more than 5 million U.S. middle and high school students are current e-cigarette users.
 Most of these say they usually use cartridge products.